Skip to content

 0.75 / 2

 The company states safety training is conducted, and each role in the production and processing of natural rubber is assessed for specific risks and personal protective equipment and training is provided for each employee.
-The evidence reported is not externally verified.
+Evidence is not externally verified.

 • Y